anisoprint/aura-docs/docs/aura-connect/gui/index.md

 Here you will see a list of all files uploaded to Aura.Connect by users of your company

-Hover over a file and click on the trash icon on the right To remove the file
+Hover over a file and click on the trash icon on the right to remove the file

-Click on a file To inspect it
+Click on a file to inspect it

 ::: tip
 Use the search box if you have many files.
 The search is performed by the file's name
 :::
 ### Add category form

-Click on the **'Add new category'** button in the [Categories](#categories-panel) panel To add a new category, a form on the right will appear
+Click on the **'Add new category'** button in the [Categories](#categories-panel) panel to add a new category, a form on the right will appear

 ![Add category form](./media/library/add-new-category.png)